Pai gow poker: Advantage play

 Advantage play refers to legal methods used to gain an advantage while gambling.
 In pai gow poker, a player may be able to gain an advantage in certain circumstances by banking as often as possible, taking advantage of unskilled players while banking, and dealer errors when not banking.

 History

-Sam Torosian, owner of the Bell Card Club in Los Angeles, invented the game of Pai Gow Poker in 1985.
+Sam Torosian, owner of the Bell Card Club in Los Angeles, conceptualized the game of Pai Gow Poker in 1985.
 The idea for the game came to Torosian after being told about the game Pusoy by an elderly Filipino customer.
 He figured that the 13-card game with players arranging three hands would be too slow, but a simplified two-hand version with only seven cards would be faster and easier for players to learn.
 The game quickly became popular and by the late 1980s was being played on the Las Vegas Strip, and eventually worldwide.
-Torosian famously failed to patent the game he invented after being given bad advice by noted poker author Mike Caro and an attorney he consulted, both of whom told him that the game was not patentable.
+Torosian famously failed to patent the game he created after being given advice by noted poker author Mike Caro and an attorney he consulted, both of whom told him that the game was not patentable.